-Home office - If you work from home often, place your desk and other work related furniture in this area to create an office feel.
+Home office - If you work from home often, place your desk and other work-related furniture in this area to create an office feel.

-Playroom or game room - Not sure what to do with all your kids toys?
+Playroom or game room - Not sure what to do with all your kids' toys?
 Convert your loft into an area for games and toys while also keeping the mess out of your main living area.

-Sitting area or Zen Den- Set up a couch and few comfy chairs to make this space one that promotes ultimate relaxation.
+Sitting area or Zen Den- Set up a couch and a few comfy chairs to make this space one that promotes ultimate relaxation.

-Workout room - If you’ve been looking for a place where you can workout and store all of your weights and exercise equipment, this could be a great solution.
+Workout room - If you’ve been looking for a place where you can work out and store all of your weights and exercise equipment, this could be a great solution.

 Once you’ve decided on the type of room you want to use the space for, the next most important piece is the design.
 Since this extra space is often small, the way you design it can have a big impact on functionality.

 Top: This alcove area in the loft of a Luxury Farmhouse style home makes a great place for a small out-of-the-way study/office.
 Middle: This floor plan shows the layout of the upper level loft and location of the study (Plan #161-1109).
 Bottom: A great way to make use of a loft is as sleeping quarters, or a "bedroom."
 Here, twin beds occupy the space in a 2-bedrrom, 2-bath Rustic Vacation Cabin style home; the wooden "box with doors" at left serves as a closet (Plan #196-1013).